ramoneces/vscode-nested-npm-scripts/README.md

 Workspaces with multiple `package.json` files are supported.
 The scripts are displayed in the `Nested NPM Scripts` view for each `package.json` file.

+No single script groups are displayed.
+If a script is the only one in its group, it is displayed as a single item.

 For example, the following scripts:

 ```json